 Noise-hearing loss in manufacturing

-Noise-induced hearing loss (NIHL) can be caused by a single exposure to loud noise such as an explosion although this is a rare event.
+NIHL can be caused by a single exposure to loud noise such as an explosion although this is a rare event.
 More typically, the condition will be caused by repeated exposure to moderately loud noise.
 While an operator may feel that he/she has become used to the noisy environment, their ears could be taking strain without even noticing it.
 High levels of noise damage the delicate structures of the inner ear and, over time, can lead to hearing loss.
 Since there is no way to repair these cells, the damage is permanent.
-The risk for hearing loss due to exposure to noise is especially high among factory and heavy industry workers.
+The risk of hearing loss due to exposure to noise is especially high among factory and heavy industry workers.
 Some of the worst tools for hearing damage include saws, drills, punch press, angle grinders, rotary hammers, milling, diecast and moulding machines to name but a few.

 Hearing damage may hinder the lives of those it affects and can have a detrimental effect on a person’s health and wellbeing.
-Hearing loss can have a range of implications including: irritability, anger, fatigue, tension, stress, depression, avoidance or withdrawal from social situations.
+Hearing loss can have a range of implications including irritability, anger, fatigue, tension, stress, depression, avoidance or withdrawal from social situations.

 Preventing noise-induced hearing loss

-Prevention is key to safeguarding hearing and employers, managers and employees need to understand the risk of unprotected noise exposure.
+The key to safeguarding hearing and employers, managers and employees need to understand the risk of unprotected noise exposure.